FriedbergLab/Epictope/README.md

 </figure>

 ### Workflow notebooks
-Example workflows with the Epictope package are available in the **vignettes** folder.
+Example workflows with the EpicTope package are available in the **vignettes** folder.
 Workflows are available as both [R Markdown Documents](https://rmarkdown.rstudio.com/) and [Jupyter](https://jupyter.org/) notebooks.
-These workflows go through the Epictope workflow step by step in an interactive session or an IDE. *IDE usage requires access to local installations of BLAST, MUSCLE, and DSSP by the IDE.*
+These workflows go through the EpicTope workflow step by step in an interactive session or an IDE. *IDE usage requires access to local installations of BLAST, MUSCLE, and DSSP by the IDE.*

 ### Macro scripts
 The scripts `install.R` and `single_score.R` are provided in the **scripts** folder of this repo to enable one-command operation.